lxjv/lxjv/README.md

                       `Y8P"
 ```

 Hi!
 I'm Laker ([she/her](https://laker.tech/pronouns)).
-I like to code for fun.
-I either put it here or on [gh://wideaawake](/wideaawake).
+I like to code, but I'm a musician by trade.

-While I don't like Github or Microsoft, this is where everyone else uses so I'll stay here I guess.
+While I don't like Microsoft, this is where everyone else uses so I'll stay here I guess.

 [web](https://laker.tech) | [mstdn](https://social.lol/@la) | [other places](https://laker.lol)

+love yourself